RoboTeamTwente/roboteam/README.md

 - Roboteam Utils, which contains a lot of helper functions, primarily geometrical in nature, such as Lines, Triangles, etc. These are used in other repo's, such as Roboteam AI and Roboteam World
 - Roboteam Proto, which contains the protocol used to send and receive messages over TCP/UDP

-In order to test this code, we use the GRSim simulator developed by the SSL Team Parsian.
-However, due to differences in the control mechanism of the robot (specifically, theta vs omega control), this software requires the [RoboTeam fork of GRSim](https://github.com/RoboTeamTwente/grSim).
-Installation instructions can be found in the readme of that repo.

 Please note:
 This software is tested on Ubuntu 20.04 LTS, and the installation instructions are written with that distro/OS in mind.
 However, other distro's of Linux are also likely to be able to run this software, albeit with some modifications.